Saftladen-Tech/Elfra/README.md

 ---

-We recommed to download the latest stable release and not use the mainbranch for your install!
+We recommed to download the latest stable release and not use the main branch for your install!

 ---